lordor93/Pima-Indians-Diabetes-Forecasting/README.md

 - Outcome: Class variable (0 or 1)

 # NOTE
+- Main.py script saves ml model as a "pkl" file format.
-To predict new value,  "diabetes_prediction" script must be run(inside the scripts file)
+- To predict new value,  "diabetes_prediction" script must be run(inside the scripts file)